 The Intercultural Communication Master’s programme teaches you how to approach and facilitate linguistic and cultural diversity in various international contexts.
 The interdisciplinary and multilingual programme will equip you with the tools to apply theory to international practice.
 After graduation, your skills as a multilingual and intercultural expert will contribute to mutual understanding in Europe or abroad and to the strong worldwide relationships that are so important in our era of globalisation.

 Intercultural Communication is an interdisciplinary programme of the Department of Languages, Literature and Communication.
-You can therefore complete the study program in a language-specific way and acquire high-quality competencies in a foreign language and the associated culture.
-But you can also opt for a multilingual programme, in which you analyze a diversity of communication.
-Read more about the different tracks.
+You can therefore complete the study programme in a language-specific way and acquire high-quality competencies in a foreign language and the associated culture.
+But you can also opt for a multilingual programme, in which you analyse a diversity of communication.

 Over the course of one year, this Master’s programme will prepare you for an international career.
 Through rigorous interdisciplinary methods, you will gain experience in communication from linguistic, communicative, cultural, ethnographical and management perspectives.
 You will learn to put knowledge into practice during your compulsory internship.
-Many internship options involve a strong focus on analysing communication products- and processes in international organisations and contexts.
-Read more about the internship.
+Many internship options involve a strong focus on analysing communication products and processes in international organisations and contexts.

 Improve your professional opportunities in the international communication sector